-- Copper World Complex will produce copper cathode expected to be sold entirely to domestic U.S. customers - Reduces the operation's total energy consumption, GHG emissions and sulfur (SO2) emissions by eliminating overseas shipping, smelting and refining - Many local benefits, including \$3.3B in U.S. taxes, more than 500 direct jobs and up to 3,000 indirect jobs in Arizona lower energy consumption, including 30% decline related to downstream processing by 2030 climate change goals reduction in overall GHG emissions
+- Copper World Complex copper cathode production is expected to be sold entirely to domestic U.S. customers - Reduces the operation's total energy consumption, GHG emissions and sulfur (SO2) emissions by eliminating overseas shipping, smelting and refining - Many local benefits, including \$3.3B in U.S. taxes, more than 500 direct jobs and up to 3,000 indirect jobs in Arizona lower energy consumption, including 30% decline related to downstream processing by 2030 climate change goals reduction in overall GHG emissions align with global 150% by 2030 climate change goal